EVA6-Group-15/MNIST_99_4/MNIST_99_4/README.md

 ## Results observed

 We tried with 6 different architectures to train 60 different models.
-We observed the best result of 99.54% validation accuracy when we trained the model with batch size of 64, along with StepLR and Data Augmentation of Rotation, Affine Transformation and Color Jitter and considered Batch Normalization, GAP, Dropout and Transition.
-This model didn't have a Fully Connected layer.
+We observed the best result of 99.57% validation accuracy when we trained the model with batch size of 64, along with StepLR and Data Augmentation of Rotation, Affine Transformation and Color Jitter and considered Batch Normalization, GAP, Dropout, Transition and a Fully Connected Layer.
 The following are the reasons why we think that we achieved the best accuracy using this network:

 1. With 64 batch size, the number of back propagations that are executed is high.
 This helps the model learn faster.
 2. With Data Augmentation, it helps in improving the data diversity.